1. Relive History

 6. Colorado Days

-Denver’s History Colorado Center puts on a weekend festival that truly lives up to the “hands-on” trope.
-Learn important life skills, like how to weave a traditional American Indian blanket, lay adobe bricks and design a cattle brand.
+Denver’s History Colorado Center puts on an annual event that truly lives up to the “hands-on” trope.
+Learn important life skills, like how to weave a traditional American Indian blanket, square dance and do rope tricks.
 Engage with performers detailing historic Colorado eras, like the story of Lincoln Hills, an African-American resort popular during the 1940s.
 Or, listen to traditional American Indian drummers and the dancers as they meticulously move to the beats.
 (Aug.
-1–2, 2014)
+TBD, 2016)

 7. Satisfy That Sweet Tooth